Loading

 What sets Pinterest apart?
 It’s the intent.
 Users come to Pinterest to plan, dream, and discover—often with the goal of making a purchase.
 Whether it’s home decor, fashion, or fitness gear, Pinterest users are actively looking for inspiration and solutions.
 That makes it a goldmine for affiliate marketers who know how to tap into this intent with the right content and strategy.

-In this guide, we’ll walk you through everything you need to know to succeed with Pinterest affiliate marketing in 2025—from getting started to mastering advanced strategies and tools.
+In this guide, we’ll walk you through everything you need to know to succeed with Pinterest affiliate marketing in 2026—from getting started to mastering advanced strategies and tools.

-• Visual-first commerce: Pinterest has doubled down on visual shopping experiences, including AR Try-On for beauty and home decor, dynamic video pins, and Shopping API integrations 1.
+Visual-first commerce: Pinterest has doubled down on visual shopping experiences, including AR Try-On for beauty and home decor, dynamic video pins, and Shopping API integrations.

-• High buyer intent: Users are still creating “dream boards” filled with products they want to buy—making them primed for affiliate offers.
+High buyer intent: 85% of weekly users report making purchases based on pins they discovered.
+Users are creating “dream boards” filled with products they want to buy—making them primed for affiliate offers.

-• SEO-friendly: Pinterest’s internal search engine rewards keyword-optimized content, giving you long-term visibility for your pins.
+SEO-friendly: Pinterest’s internal search engine rewards keyword-optimized content, giving you long-term visibility for your pins.
+Pins have an average lifespan of 6-12 months, far exceeding other social platforms.

 With these advantages, Pinterest is no longer just a nice-to-have—it’s a must-have in your affiliate marketing toolkit.